 - Current paycheck stubs (determine the period covered by the check and whether it is representative of usual pay) showing at least thirty (30) days' worth of pay.
 If current income is not representative of usual pay, agencies are encouraged to use year-to-date amounts.
 The previous year's year-to-date amount can be used if the current year-to-date does not represent the applicant's current income.
 When year-to-date amount is not available, it is acceptable to use thirty (30) days' worth of consecutive paycheck stubs from the period beyond thirty (30) days, as long as the reason is clearly documented, and the period used is reasonably determined to be the most representative of annual income. - Current Copies of court orders or legal documents. - If every household member listed on the LIHEAP application is accounted for in ACCENT under the same address, then ACCENT can be used to verify the household income, regardless of the number of different cases.
 ACCENT can only be used to verify household income if every household member is listed in ACCENT and is listed under the same address on the Application Entry Individual Demographics (AEIID) ACCENT screen.
 All income verification used from ACCENT must fall within the current income timeframe (having been verified within the last twelve months.)
-Subgrantees must print off all applicable ACCENT screens for unearned (AEFMI) and earned income (AEIEI, IQCH & AEISE). - Records of county or circuit courts for child support or alimony.
+Subgrantees must print off all applicable ACCENT screens for unearned (AEFMI) and earned income (AEIEI, IQCH, IQCP & AEISE).

+- Records of county or circuit courts for child support or alimony.
 If the court documents are over sixty days old, then a child support printout or monthly notice must be provided. - Written, signed and dated statements from employer(s).
-Employer statement must be on official company letterhead. - Copies of income tax returns for self-employed income.
-Tax returns from the previous year will be accepted up until the April cut off period, current tax returns are required after that period unless client has an extension. - Well maintained documents by self-employed persons. - Award letters and/or other 'proof of income' letter from Social Security. - A current employer separation letter is acceptable when verifying zero income (within 30 days) - Zero Income self-declaration After all avenues of documenting zero income are exhausted, a written self-declaration is permissible using the THDA provided SelfDeclaration of Zero Income Form.
+Employer statement must be on official company letterhead.
+It is not permissible for subgrantees to contact employers to verify income documentation information. - Copies of income tax returns for self-employed income.
+Tax returns from the previous year will be accepted up until the April cut off period, current tax returns are required after that period unless client has an extension. - Well maintained documents by self-employed persons. - Award letters and/or other 'proof of income' letter from Social Security and a bank statement with the account information marked out. - A current employer separation letter is acceptable when verifying zero income (within 30 days) - Zero Income self-declaration After all avenues of documenting zero income are exhausted, a written self-declaration is permissible using the THDA provided SelfDeclaration of Zero Income Form.
 Any household member eighteen (18) years and older claiming zero-income must have a Self-Declaration of Zero Income Statement signed by the Head of Household.
 All subgrantees will use THDA's self-declaration statement even if household members are listed in ACCENT with zero income or provide a current employer separation letter.